learn-co-curriculum/swift-optionals-reading/README.md

 That is, even though `myString` is defined to be an `NSString`, it can really be either a string or nil.

-Swift takes type-safety a step further — it treats `nil` [as its own special type](http://stackoverflow.com/questions/24043589/null-nil-in-swift-language), and the Swift compiler will not allow to assign it to just any variable.
+Swift takes type-safety a step further — it treats `nil` [as its own special type](http://stackoverflow.com/questions/24043589/null-nil-in-swift-language), and the Swift compiler will not allow us to assign it to just any variable.

 ```swift
 var twitter: String = nil     // error